cassgvp/WIN-Open-Neuroimaging-Community/index.md

 ---

-# Support Open Research at WIN
+# Open Research at WIN
 {: .fs-9 }

 Find out how to share your research outputs effectively and responsibly, for improved impact, access and collaboration.